-The ROV spread was stored in a warehouse in the port of Galway so the ship came into the docks there for loading.
+The ROV equipment (known in the industry as the ROV Spread’) was stored in a warehouse in the port of Galway so the ship came into the docks there for loading.

-The fitters supplied to us were well versed in loading and sea fastening the equipment, and in two days everything was on board.
+The fitters supplied to us were well versed in loading and sea fastening the equipment onto the research vessel, and in two days everything was on board.